the fashion, art, and unfamiliar pop of brennan olver

 I'm interested in people's individual style, why people choose to wear certain things, why people are drawn to a certain garment.
 I went to work for Susan because I was interested in her process and how she made work.
 It's at times so personal and subtle, improvised yet so methodical—she works on a single piece for months and sometimes years.
 I really learnt a lot from her patience and dedication.
 These practices influence both my art and music.

-How to they intersect?
+How do they intersect?

-Yes I'm an artist.
+I'm an artist.
 I went to art school but I actually made music before I was trained as an artist.

 Yes.
 Art is something that I've always made, I'll always be an artist and continue to make work, but to be a musician and to be on stage is another feeling.
 It feels like all the different aspects of my work are merging.